Strong-Motion Tools (smt) module

 # to assign a trt-dependent aratio

-# Specify magnitude array for Sammons, Euclidean dist and clustering
+# Specify mags and depths for Sammons, Euclidean dist and Agglomerative clustering

 mmin = 5